manukumarkc/Minikube_AWS_DevOps_project/README.md

 **Project Creation Explanation:**

--Step1: Creation of Static Web page using HTML and Flask and Containerize using Docker.
+-Phase1: Creation of Static Web page using HTML and Flask and Containerize using Docker.
+ -
+  The idea is to create a Static web page serving on Docker Container deployed inside Kubernetes Cluster and Exposing to Public access on AWS EC2 instance .

+  Step1: Create AWS EC2 instance with t2.large instance size Configuration and SSH to EC2 .

+ ,,,bash
+ssh -i "<PemPrivateKey>.pem" ubuntu@ec2-<ip-address>.eu-west-1.compute.amazonaws.com
+,,,

+  Flask app.py which serves HTML content within its renderning page function created and run locally to see the application with Header and Body and Footer html content.

+  Contains Flask as Dependency requirement inside requirement.txt for the application.

+ Docker file creation

+    A Dockerfile is used to containerize the app:

+        Based on the python:3.9-slim image

+        Installs Flask

+        Copies the app and static HTML

+        Exposes port 5000 and starts the Flask server

+    The Docker image is built using:

+docker build -t hello-world-app .

 -Step2: CI-CD pipeline with Multistage Build using GitHub Actions.